2023 WorldViz Budgeting Guidelines for Scientific VR Labs

-SANTA BARBARA, Calif., Oct.
-12, 2021 - WorldViz is pleased to present its “2022 Budgeting Guidelines for Scientific VR Labs”.
-Designed for scientists interested in conducting VR research, this updated guide not only discusses latest VR headsets such as the HP Reverb G2 Omnicept, HTC VIVE Pro 2, Oculus Quest 2 and Varjo VR-3, but 3D projection, rendering computers, motion tracking and other sensors, VR software, facilities, personnel, installation, training and support.
+SANTA BARBARA, Calif., June 21, 2022 - WorldViz is pleased to present its “2023 Budgeting Guidelines for Scientific VR Labs”.
+Designed for scientists interested in conducting VR research, this updated guide not only discusses the latest VR headsets such as the HP Reverb G2 Omnicept, HTC VIVE Pro 2, Oculus Quest 2 and Varjo VR-3, but also covers 3D projection, rendering computers, motion tracking and other sensors, VR software, facilities, personnel, installation, training and support.

-What are your cost considerations for VR hardware, software and application development that need to be taken into account when conceptualizing a VR project or expanding an existing one?
 We give you an overview and also show you typical examples of total system costs at different levels.
 Whether you are just starting out and looking for the most cost effective way to get up and running or preparing to make a large investment to build a state of the art VR facility, this information is for you to get a successful start.
-For specific pricing information, or to discuss your project with our experts, please email us at email@example.com or request a quote.
+For specific pricing information, or to discuss your project with our experts, please email us at firstname.lastname@example.org or request a quote.
+For technical details, please refer to How Do I Setup A Virtual Reality Lab?

 What goes into a VR project budget?